seL4/docs/processes/code-review.md

 - The [TSC][1] of the seL4 foundation will delegate reviewers to approve.
 Anyone can help to review a pull request.
 - If you want a particular person to review, please tag them.
 - If there hasn't been any activity after a couple of days, feel free to bump the post.
+- Pull requests require at least one approving review for merge, and usually should aim for 2 reviews on each non-trivial pull request.

 [1]: https://sel4.systems/Foundation/TSC